-\textbf{Shape Bias.} Humans primarily rely on shape information to recognize objects.
-On the other hand standard ImageNet-trained vision-models, such as convolutional neural networks (CNNs), are biased towards texture to make their classification decisions \cite{geirhos2018imagenettrained}.
+This success of vision language models calls for improving our understanding of the visual cues leveraged by VLMs and the degree to which these can be affected through language.
+In particular, the fact that vision models leverage cues different from the ones intuitively used by humans has been widely discussed.
+In our study, we focus on the texture vs.~shape bias, as a particularly well-studied example in vision-only models.
+Humans primarily rely on shape information to recognize objects.
+This is in contrast to standard ImageNet-trained vision models, such as convolutional neural networks (CNNs), which are biased towards texture to make their classification decisions \cite{geirhos2018imagenettrained}.
 Nonetheless, shape information can still be present in layers/latent space of the model before the classifier \cite{hermann2020origins,islam2021shape}.
-Prior research has shown that the texture bias of CNNs can be reduced in training \cite{geirhos2018imagenettrained,lukasik2023improving,li2021shapetexture,hermann2020origins,Geirhos2021_modelsvshumasn,Gavrikov_2023_CVPRW,jaini2023intriguing}.
+Prior research has shown that the texture bias of CNNs can be reduced in training \cite{geirhos2018imagenettrained,lukasik2023improving,li2021shapetexture,hermann2020origins,Geirhos2021_modelsvshumasn,Gavrikov_2023_CVPRW,jaini2023intriguing,Gavrikov_2024_CVPR}.
 But the network architecture has a high influence, and vision-only ViTs \cite{dosovitskiy2021an} were shown to be more shape-biased by default \cite{naseer2021intriguing}, more human-like \cite{tuli2021convolutional}, scalable by data size \cite{Zhai_2022_CVPR}, and can be explicitly designed to separate shape and texture in their token space \cite{naseer2021intriguing}.
-Jointly embedding vision and language in these networks (but not CNNs as we will show!), through CLIP \cite{radford21clip}, further increases their shape bias in zero-shot classification \cite{Geirhos2021_modelsvshumasn}.
+Jointly embedding vision and language in these networks (but not CNNs), through CLIP \cite{radford21clip}, further increases their shape bias in zero-shot classification \cite{Geirhos2021_modelsvshumasn}.
 Yet, these models still do not reach human levels.
-The only known models to achieve such levels are image-generative classifiers \cite{jaini2023intriguing}, which in some way also combine vision and language.
+The only known models to achieve such levels are image-generative classifiers \cite{jaini2023intriguing}, which also combine vision and language in a different manner.

-\textbf{Other Biases.} For the sake of completeness, we list other relevant works on uni/multimodal biases.
-However, we want to point out that the focus of this paper lies on the texture/shape bias.